The UCAS Process

 The programme is delivered to students throughout the year and includes a Careers Development Programme (CDP) commencing in Year 12, which runs from January to June.
 This is supported with dedicated tutorials, activities and events and gives students the opportunity to fully research the option of university study and make informed decisions about their choices, location and future plans for progression.

 All students are provided with a CDP booklet detailing key dates and deadlines for application to university through UCAS, as well as details of some specific activities and workshops for choices that require extra support and guidance.
 There are also guidelines on how to navigate the UCAS web site for searching and choosing courses, entry requirements and explanation of the UCAS tariff.
-Advice and guidance on how to write a Personal Statement and early preparation of a draft that can be reviewed by members of staff to assist the students in creating the best PS for their application.
+Advice and guidance on how to write a Personal Statement and early preparation of a draft that can be reviewed by members of staff to assist the students in creating the best Personal Statement for their application.

 The programme is designed to allow all students to research independently throughout the latter half of Year 12.
 They are also supported by access to personalised, up-to-date, accurate and impartial IAG that also signposts students to other appropriate IAG resources and support services they may need when considering Higher Education.